-Near to our colony were Don Bosco, Auxilium Convent, Bhavan’s school, Mother Teresa’s Ashram, Mount Carmel Church, Sussen Textile Mills, Novina Batteries, GIDC industrial estate.
+Near to our colony were Don Bosco, Auxilium Convent, Bhavans, Mother Teresa ashram, Mount Carmel Church, Sussen Textile Mills, Novina Batteries, GIDC industrial estate.

-After they had finished renting their house, Uthup Uncle and family lived there.
-We used to play cards, caroms, and monopoly during the holidays.
+After they finished the tenure of their rent, Uthup Uncle and family lived there.
+We used to play cards, caroms, and monopoly during the Diwali/school holidays.

 In the evening, I used to play cricket with the colony friends.

 During my 6th std, I got a new bicycle.
-Ashish rode it from the shop.
+Ashish rode it all the way from the shop to our house.
 The tyre got punctured when it reached home.
 Dad and I took the cycle next day evening to repair the tyre.

-My school was bit far from our new house.
-An auto rickshaw used to take my brother and me along with other kids, morning and afternoon.
+My school was a bit far from our new house.
+An auto rickshaw used to take me and my brother along with other kids.
 I think there were about eight school kids in that rickshaw.

 Change of School

 After 7th, I moved to Shreyas Vidyalaya, Samarpan at the Manjalpur road.
-The new school was near to our house.
+The new school was near to our new house.
 I used to take a public bus and sometimes bicycle to school.
-The Bengali neighbours left, and new neighbours came in – all Keralites.
+By this time, the Bengali neighbours left, and the new neighbours came in – all Keralites.

 It was in 1990 when I was studying in the eighth standard; the school was impacted by the Mandal Commission.
-The newspapers carried reports of self-immolation in protest against the Mandal Commission implemented by the V.P Singh government.
+The newspapers carried reports of self-immolation in protest against the reservation system implemented by the V.P Singh government.
 We had long holidays.
 Deepak and I used to do combine study during that time.

-I remember watching Ramayana, Mahabharata, Tipu Sultan on Doordarshan, on the Sunday mornings.
+I remember watching Ramayana, Mahabharata, Tipu Sultan on the Doordarshan channel, Sunday mornings.

 We had a house maid who used to come daily for cleaning and washing.
 The vegetable sellers would pass by our house in the morning.
 We used to buy rice, dals, masala powders, and snacks from the Gopal store.